fleitz/motion-dependencies/README.md

+# Ruby Motion Dependencies
-# Get rid of that ruby motion dependency hash.
+## Stop updating that ruby motion dependency hash.

 Instead have dependencies built from your files